TobleMiner/HPE-FlexibleLOM-adapter/README.md

 # Ordering

 Make sure to order this PCB with ENIG finish and beveled edges.
 Else contact might be poor or your PCIe slots could be damaged.
+When ordering through JLC I'd recommend enabling the "Impedance" option and sticking to the default JLC7628 stackup during ordering.

 # Assembly